What to pack for Paris in September

 Paris in September

 This site may contain links to affiliate websites, and I receive a commission for any purchases made by you on the affiliate website using such links.
 As an Amazon Associate I earn from qualifying purchases.
-See my disclaimer here

 Scarf or Shawl

-For Women, a nice Scarf or Shawl is a great item to add to your packing list for Europe in September.
+For Women, a nice Scarf or Shawl is a great item to add to your packing list for Paris in September.
 They are lightweight and easy to pack and look great with any outfit.
 These are also great for planes if you get cold and fit nicely into your carry-on luggage.

 Light Jacket